 - StormLine Stretch Rain Shell: 11.2 oz, 2.5-layer, $149

-The BD.dry technology and the accompanying rain jackets will be available Spring 2018.
+The BD.dry technology is available Spring 2018.
+You can see it in the Black Diamond FineLine Women’s rain jacket, and the Black Diamond StormLine Men’s rain jacket. and the accompanying rain jackets will be available Spring 2018.

 Western Mountaineering Nanolite and Astralite Quilts